geophile/marcel/README.md

 - **fork**: The child process is initialized with a copy of the parent's resources, including memory.
 (The memory is not shared, as in threading.
 Changes made by the child are not visible by the parent.)
 - **spawn**: The child process is a new Python interpreter.
-The parents resources are not copied to the child.
+The parent's resources are not copied to the child.
 - **forkserver**: Like fork, but the forking is done by a server process created for the purpose of forking processes.